A universal finite type invariant of knots in homology 3-spheres: Introduction

 \begin{plan} In Section~\ref{secbackground}, we give definitions and notations and we recall some background.
 In Section~\ref{secwinding}, we introduce the surgery presentations that we will use to define the invariant and we give a combinatorial computation of the associated equivariant linking matrices.
 Section~\ref{secdiagrams} is devoted to diagram spaces and diagrammatic operations that underly the construction of the invariant.
 Section~\ref{secinvariant} gives the construction of the invariant $\tZ$.
 In Section~\ref{secuniversality}, we describe the behaviour of our invariant with respect to null LP--surgeries and we establish universality.
 Finally, Section~\ref{secZpairs} adapts the results to the setting of knots in $\Z$--spheres. \end{plan}

-\begin{convnot}\ \\ The boundary of an oriented manifold is oriented with the outward normal first convention. \\ For submanifolds $X$ and $Y$ of a manifold $M$ such that $\dim(X)+\dim(Y)=\dim(M)$, $\langle X,Y\rangle$ denotes the algebraic intersection number of $X$ and $Y$.\\ For $\K=\Z,\Q$, a {\em genus--$g$ $\K$--handlebody} is a compact $3$--manifold which has the same homology with coefficients in $\K$ as the standard genus--$g$ handlebody.\\ Given a matrix $W$, $^tW$ denotes the transpose of $W$.\\ For a matrix $A(t)$ with polynomial coefficients, we set $\bar A(t)=A(t^{-1})$. \end{convnot}
+\begin{convnot}\ \\ The boundary of an oriented manifold is oriented with the outward normal first convention. \\ For submanifolds $X$ and $Y$ of a manifold $M$ such that $\dim(X)+\dim(Y)=\dim(M)$, $\langle X,Y\rangle$ denotes the algebraic intersection number of $X$ and $Y$.\\ For $\K=\Z,\Q$, a {\em genus--$g$ $\K$--handlebody} is a compact $3$--manifold which has the same homology with coefficients in $\K$ as the standard genus--$g$ handlebody.\\ Given a matrix $W$, $^tW$ denotes the transpose of $W$.\\ For a matrix $A(t)$ with polynomial coefficients, we set $\bar A(t)=A(t^{-1})$. \\ We denote by $\expd$ the exponential of diagrams with respect to the disjoint union. \end{convnot}

+\begin{acknowledgement} The authors thank deeply the anonymous referee for its numerous comments which were very helpful to improve the clarity of the paper. \end{acknowledgement}